afterlogic/webmail-pro-8/README.md

 **IMPORTANT:**

-1. Make sure data directory is writable by web server.
+1. Make sure data directory is writable by the web server.
 For example:
     ```bash
     chown -R www-data:www-data /var/www/webmail/data
     ```

-2. It is strongly recommended to runs the product under **https**.
-If you run it under **http**, the majority of features will still be available, but some functionality aspects, such as authentication with Google account, won't work.
+2. It is strongly recommended to runs the product via **https**.
+If you run it via **http**, the majority of features will still be available, but some functionality aspects, such as authentication with Google account, won't work.

 To enable automatic redirect from **http** to **https**, set **RedirectToHttps** to **On** in **data/settings/config.json** file.

 **Protecting data directory**

-All configuration files of the application and user data are stored in data directory, so it's important to [protect data directory](https://afterlogic.com/docs/webmail-pro-8/security/protecting-data-directory) to make sure that users cannot access that directory over the Internet directly.
+All configuration files of the application and user data are stored in data directory, so it's important to [protect data directory](https://afterlogic.com/docs/webmail-pro-8/security/protecting-data-directory) to make sure that nobody can access that directory over the Internet directly.

 # Licensing
 This product is licensed under AfterLogic Software License.
 The modules and other packages included in this product as dependencies are licensed under their own licenses.